in28minutes/in28minutes.com/_posts/2017-10-13-spring-in-10-steps.md

 #### Step 4 : Using Spring to Manage Dependencies - @Component, @Autowired

-> In the previous steps - we are creating objects of the bubble sort algorithm.
-We’re creating an object of the binary search and we are actually wiring them together and then we are invoking the binary search.
+> In the previous steps - we wrote code to create objects of the bubble sort algorithm and binary search.
+We also managed the dependencies.
 It would be great actually if some framework can take control of creation of the beans and autowiring the dependencies.

 That's where Spring Framework comes in!